diegozea/MIToS.jl/docs/src/PDB.md

 This module exports the `downloadpdb` function, to retrieve a PDB file from
 [PDB database![](./assets/external-link.png)](http://www.rcsb.org/pdb/home/home.do).
 This
-function downloads a gzipped `PDBML` file, which could be easily read it with MIToS by default, but you are able to determine the `format` as `PDBFile` if you want it.
+function downloads a gzipped `MMCIFFile` file, which could be easily read it with MIToS by default, but you are able to determine the `format` as `PDBFile` if you want it.

 ```@example pdb_io